ivcbalaba/first-project/README.md

 # first-project
 Open index.html to view project output. <br />
 <br />
-This project is an introduction to HTML and CSS including how to create headings, paragraphs, and lists. <br />
+This project is an introduction to HTML and CSS including: <br />
+*Creating headings, paragraphs, and lists.
-I also worked on how to outline and align elements as well as embed and link urls to the page. <br />
+*Outlining and aligning elements as well as embed and link urls to the page.
-Basic CSS selectors are also tackled such as margins, paddings, colors, and font styles.
+*Basic CSS selectors including margins, paddings, colors, and font styles.